mr-mukherjee03/multi-agentic-travel-planner/README.md

 ## Features

-* **AI-Powered Itinerary:** Generates detailed, day-by-day travel plans using the Google Gemini API.
+* **AI-Powered Itinerary:** Generates detailed, day-by-day travel plans using the `Google Gemini API`.
-* **RAG-Powered Hotel Recommendations:** Uses a persistent ChromaDB vector database to perform semantic search on a real dataset of 8,000+ Indian hotels.
+* **RAG-Powered Hotel Recommendations:** Uses a persistent ChromaDB vector database to perform semantic search on a real dataset of 9,000+ Indian hotels.
 * **Dynamic Filtering:** Recommends hotels based on both user preferences (e.g., "luxury with a spa") and the chosen destination city.
-* **Interactive 3D Map:** Geocodes all itinerary locations and displays them as colorful, daily waypoints on a `pydeck` map.
-* **Custom Map Styles:** Includes a theme switcher for MapTiler (Streets, Satellite, Dark, etc.) powered by a `MapTiler` API key.
+* **Async-First:** Uses asyncio and httpx to run all major network calls (Geocoding, Hotel Search, Itinerary Generation, Weather) in parallel for a fast user experience.
+* **Live Weather Forecast:** Fetches a 7-day forecast from `Open-Meteo` and displays it in a custom, clean HTML/CSS widget.
+* **Interactive 3D Map:** Uses the `Google Maps Platform` to render 3D map tiles, custom-colored markers for each day, and route polylines connecting the waypoints.

 ## Architecture